 Aged fifteen, she moved to New York and joined the Denishawn modern dance company.
 A gifted performer, Louise soon landed featured roles, but her disregard for authority and promiscuity (which included allegedly sleeping with the entire backstage crew) irked Ruth St Denis, who fired the seventeen-year-old in front of the class, telling her: “I am dismissing you from the company because you want life handed to you on a silver salver.”

 For Louise, whose only dream was to be a dancer equal of Martha Graham, it left a deep scar from which she would never recover.
 The final chapter of her unfinished autobiography, written three years before her death, is tellingly titled: The Silver Salver.

-Moving to New York, she found work as a chorus girl and featured in the Ziegfeld Follies.
+She found work as a chorus girl and featured in the Ziegfeld Follies.
 Partying and photoshoots brought her to the attention of Paramount Pictures.
 Louise spent three years in Hollywood making fourteen largely forgettable films.

 Uninterested in a career as an actress, rebellious and self-destructive to the extreme, Louise could never bring herself to play along with the system.
 “I was always late,” she said.
 “But just too damn stunning for them to fire me.”